-You may be eligible to claim a refund during 1996 rather than waiting to file your 1996 income tax return to claim a credit.
+You may be eligible to claim a refund quarterly during your tax year rather than waiting to file your income tax return to claim a credit for the entire tax year.
 However, you cannot claim a refund for excise tax on gasoline, special motor fuel, and compressed natural gas used on a farm for farming purposes.
 File a claim for refund on Form 8849.